We tend to look at ourselves with a critical eye when it comes to motherhood. Let's switch it up by taking a look at what we did right.

 The Results

-Do you want to know what mattered most in my family and many of the other people I polled?
-Here is it
+Do you want to know what mattered most in my family and the many other people I polled?

-In parenting, the relationship and quality time spent together was what mattered the most to children.
-Click To Tweet
+In parenting, the relationship and quality time spent together mattered most to our children.
+How about your kiddos? #mothersday #qualitytime #mareedee Share on X

 Five Practices I Would Never Change